HeyGen x Claude | Turn prompts into AI videos instantly

 Choose your Claude interface

 HeyGen works across every Claude environment.
-Each integration path is optimised for a different kind of user.
+Each integration path is optimized for a different kind of user.

 Claude.ai & Desktop